infrawhispers/anansi/embedds/README.md

 ### Image & Env Variables

-The easiest way to get started locally is to use one of the docker images we publish here:
+The easiest way to get started locally is to use one of the docker images we publish on DockerHub:

 - [latest](https://hub.docker.com/repository/docker/infrawhispers/anansi/tags?page=1&ordering=last_updated&name=embeddings-latest) - includes CUDA and libcudnn bindings to support GPU and CPU accelerated inference.
 - [latest-cpu](https://hub.docker.com/repository/docker/infrawhispers/anansi/tags?page=1&ordering=last_updated&name=embeddings-latest-cpu) - a minimial image, lacking CUDA + libcuddn dylibs that allows for **only** CPU inference.